UCF/CM-WP-Plugin-Template/CONTRIBUTING.md

 2. **Check if the issue has been fixed** &mdash; if you're not running the latest version of the theme, please check your code against the repo's `master` branch first (`master` will always contain the latest, stable project code).
 If you are running the latest version, make sure the problem isn't already resolved in an upcoming [milestone](https://github.com/UCF/{{My-Theme}}/milestones).

 ### Submit a bug report
-Assuming you've followed all of these steps and still have a valid bug report to submit, you can submit a new bug report by [creating a new issue in Github](https://github.com/UCF/{{My-Theme}}/issues/new).
+Assuming you've followed all of these steps and still have a valid bug report to submit, you can submit a new bug report by [creating a new issue in Github](https://github.com/UCF/{{My-Theme}}/issues/new?template=bug_report.md).

-Add a descriptive, understandable title and details about the bug in the description field.
+Add a descriptive, understandable title and details about the bug in the description field, following the template provided.
 Please try to be as detailed as possible in your report.
 What steps will reproduce the issue?
 What browser(s) and OS experience the problem?
 Do other browsers show the bug differently?
 What would you expect to be the outcome?
 All these details will help us fix any potential bugs more quickly.

 Example: